-Finally, NQF presented the recommendations to the Consensus Standards Approval Committee (CSAC) during their June 21, 2017 monthly conference call.
-The CSAC was generally supportive of the majority of recommendations but requested an additional, detailed update at their July 11-12, 2017 in-person meeting.
-As NQF continues to plan for the implementation of this new process, NQF will solicit input from other stakeholder groups.
+Finally, NQF presented the recommendations to the Consensus Standards Approval Committee (CSAC) during their June 21, 2017 monthly conference call and July 11-12, 2017 in-person meeting.
+The CSAC, constituted of a simple majority of consumers and purchasers, was generally supportive of the majority of recommendations and offered a number of suggestions to strengthen NQF consumer/patient and purchaser engagement throughout the consensus development process.
+NQF will present the redesign recommendations to the NQF Board of Directors at its July 20, 2017 in-person meeting.
+As NQF embarks on implementation of this new process, NQF will routinely solicit input from other stakeholder groups.